10 useful tips for winter barbecuing

 When it’s cold, plan at least five to 10 minutes to preheat your barbecue so it gets to the right temperature.
 The lower the temperature is outside and the stronger the wind is, the longer preheating will take.

-When you’re winter barbecuing, avoid opening your barbecue lid as much as possible so that the cold does not affect the cooking temperature during your winter barbecue sessions.
+When you’re winter barbecuing, avoid opening your barbecue lid as much as possible so that the cold does not affect the cooking temperature during your winter BBQ sessions.
 Keep this saying in mind: we don’t cook when we look!
+And especially in winter grilling, keep that lid closed!

 Use barbecue mitts